Skip to main content

 )

 The SDK sends that to the API as from_number.
-The value must be an active number owned by your organization.
+The value must already be attached to the agent; otherwise the API returns 400.

 Poll for completion